-Five Key Considerations To Executing The Perfect Drive Thru Design
+5 Key Considerations for Executing the Perfect Drive-Thru Design

-Step 1: It All Begins With a Needs Assessment
+Step 1: Conduct a Needs Assessment for Your QSR

-Before you even begin to develop a site plan, it is important to have a firm grasp on projected traffic volumes and expected sales.
-Consultants such as Site-Check Research Group Research Group can provide you with accurate sales projections based on current and future needs.
-Armed with this information, your design partner can start planning from an informed position.
+It is imperative to have a firm grasp on projected traffic volumes and expected sales well before you begin to develop a site plan.
+Independent market assessment consultants can provide you with accurate sales projections based on current and future needs.
+Armed with this information, your design partner can begin planning from a well-informed position.

-Step 2: The Size and Configuration of Your Lot Determines Design & Layout
+Step 2: Lot Size and Configuration Determines Drive-Thru Design and Layout

-The size and configuration of your site will largely dictate the layout and the design of your drive-thru.
-Your design firm will help you determine what is possible based on a number of factors, including:
+Ultimately, the design of your drive-thru will be dictated by the size and configuration of your site.
+Your design firm will help determine what is and is not possible based on several factors, including:

-- The size and shape of your lot
+- The size and shape of the lot

 - Street access—entrance and exit points